Disorder effects in a model of competing superconducting and charge-density wave orders in YBa$_2$Cu$_3$O$_{6+x}$: Monte Carlo Results

 \subsection{Correlated chain layer potential}

 We begin by examining the consequences of varying the correlation length of the chain layer potential.
 Specifically, we compare the case with $\xi_{\rm dis}=2$, which corresponds to the reported correlation length in the ordered ortho samples of Ref. \cite{Achkar-disorder}, and a system with $\xi_{\rm dis}=0.2$, which essentially lacks any spatial disorder correlations.
 The correlated potential is generated from a Gaussian random field $v$ via $\cF^{-1}[\cF(v)\sqrt{\cF(e^{-(|x|+|y|)/\xi_{\rm dis}})}]$, where $\cF$ denotes the Fourier transform.
-Each data point has been typically averaged over 540 disorder realizations and throughout the simulations shown in this work we have set $\lambda=1$, $g=1$, $\tU=0.85$, $U=0.12$, $\tJ=0.15$, and $J=0.015$.
+Each data point was typically averaged over 540 disorder realizations and throughout the simulations we have set $\lambda=1$, $g=1$, $\tU=0.85$, $U=0.12$, $\tJ=0.15$, and $J=0.015$.

-Fig. \ref{fig:S-compare} depicts the temperature dependence of the structure factor peak at $\bQ_a$ and $l=1/2$.
+Figure \ref{fig:S-compare} depicts the temperature dependence of the structure factor peak at $\bQ_a$ and $l=1/2$.
 The peak amplitude increases as the temperature is lowered, attains a maximum at $T_c$ (which we identify from the onset of superconducting order, see Fig. \ref{fig:Tc-xi-fit}a) and then decreases below $T_c$.
 It remains finite down to zero temperature due to nucleation of CDW in domains that are dominated by the coupling to the chains potential, while superconductivity sets in within the intervening regions.

 We find that a correlated chain potential is more effective in establishing coherent CDW order.
-For example, reducing $\xi_{\rm dis}$ from 2 to 0.2 while keeping all other parameters fixed causes $S_a$ to shrink by a factor of 4 approximately (concomitantly, $T_c$ increases by only 10\%).
-Hence, in order to maintain the experimentally observed 2:1 ratio between $S_a$ of the two systems \cite{Achkar-disorder} we need to increase the variance of the potential by tenfold when we eliminate its spatial correlations.
-This change also leads to a similar temperature dependence of $S_a$ of the two systems, as shown by Fig. \ref{fig:S-compare}.
-Such behavior is in accord with the experimental findings \cite{Achkar-disorder}.
+For example, reducing $\xi_{\rm dis}$ from 2 to 0.2 while keeping all other parameters fixed causes $S_a$ to shrink by a factor of approximately 4 (concomitantly, $T_c$ increases by only 10\%).
+Hence, to maintain the experimentally observed 2:1 ratio between $S_a$ of the two systems \cite{Achkar-disorder} we need to increase the variance of the potential by tenfold when we eliminate its spatial correlations.
+This change also leads to a similar temperature dependence of $S_a$ for the two systems, as shown by Fig. \ref{fig:S-compare}.
+Such behavior aligns with the experimental findings \cite{Achkar-disorder}.